 I also cobbled up a ton of true stories about survival.
 If you are intrigued you will love Survival Mom by Lisa Bedford.
 Survival Mom is so much fun to read as it is filled with interesting true stories as well as practical advice that all moms need to know!
 She gives you checklists and helps you set attainable goals toward becoming a survival savvy momma who isn’t going to panic if you lose power for several days!
 I have given her book to friends and family.
 She also has a website over at The Survival Mom.

-Creating a Focus Word for 2018
+Creating a Focus Word

 Now, that you have asked yourself lots of questions, what stands out?
 What do you feel like would be a good direction for 2018?
 As you read through the post did anything pop?